 Three important things you should consider when purchasing a fire pit:

-- Portable or permanent installation: If you’re looking for fire pit that you can move around or one that’s less expensive, portable is the way to go.
+- Portable or permanent installation: If you’re looking for a fire that you can move around or one that’s less expensive, portable is the way to go.

-- Gas or wood burning: You can build or purchase a fire pit that is either gas or wood burning, so it boils down to personal preference and whether you have proper ventilation to burn wood.
+- Gas or wood burning: You can build or purchase models that is either gas or wood burning, so it boils down to personal preference and whether you have proper ventilation to burn wood.

 - Material: The material you choose will affect the quality and design of your fire pit.
 Consider rust resistance, heat retention and design when choosing a fire pit.

 2. Check for Regulations

 Believe it or not, most communities have regulations when it comes to fire pits.
 There may be restrictions or zoning regulations in your area, so check with the police department or city authorities before purchasing a fire pit.